-Durbin: White House won't increase Medicare ageDecember 13th, 2012 by Andrew Taylor in Health /
+Durbin: White House won't increase Medicare ageDecember 13, 2012 by Andrew Taylor in Medicine & Health / Health

 (AP)—One of President Barack Obama's Senate allies said Thursday that an increase in the Medicare eligibility age is "no longer one of the items being considered by the White House" in negotiations with top Republicans on avoiding the so-called fiscal cliff.